German Videos for Beginners: 7 YouTube Gems to Start You Off

 Personal pronouns are one of the most important parts of speech that you learn as a beginner German speaker.
 Personal pronouns (in English: I, you, he, she, etc.) let you know who’s doing what in a sentence, which is pretty crucial to having a basic understanding of what someone’s saying.

-This video done by Jenny from Learn German with Jenny is super helpful and explains the German personal pronouns pretty simply.
+This video is part of a series on pronouns done by Jenny from Learn German with Jenny is super helpful and explains the German personal pronouns pretty simply.
 She’s really easy to listen to and gets straight to the point, making for a short and sweet video packed with useful information.

 Learning how to count in German was probably the very first thing I ever learned in the language.